wpswings/woo-gift-cards-lite/readme.md

 * **5) Set Expiry Date:** You can define the expiry date for your gift vouchers, which will be in effect from the date of purchase or from the scheduled date of delivery for scheduled cards.

-* **6) Cards With Duration-Based Costing:** Create variable-priced WooCommerce gift cards for time-based services like grooming, decors, etc. Set durations as descriptions & prices accordingly.
+* **6) Ultimate Cards with Duration Based Costing:** Create variable-priced WooCommerce gift cards for time-based services like grooming, decors, etc. Set durations as descriptions & prices accordingly.

-* **7) Five Pricing Types:** Create WooCommerce Gift Cards for your products & services using these pricing types: default price, price range, selected price, user price, and variable prices.
+* **7) Gift Cards Pricing type:** Create WooCommerce Gift Cards for your products & services using these pricing types: default price, price range, selected price, user price, and variable prices.

 * **8) Flexible Delivery Options:** Choose the email method to send the gift card directly to the recipient.
 The downloadable option allows customers to receive the card & deliver it to others.